Small Business Service

 At the time of writing this article, we are facing yet another inflation rise – this time to 4%.

 With current market dynamics as they are, the Bank of England (BOE) is unlikely to cut interest rates for the foreseeable future.
-Business owners will need to review and plan their finances carefully for what could lie ahead.
+Borrowing costs will remain high, meaning for business owners, strategic planning is no longer optional; it’s essential.

 19th September 2025